 ISU PA Program Entrance Requirements & Suggested Courses

 The Physician Assistant (PA) Program at Idaho State University awards the Masters of Physician Assistant Studies (MPAS) degree and a PA certificate upon successful completion of its 24 month graduate curriculum.
-Beginning in Fall of 2009 a class of 60 students will be enrolled each fall semester with a maximum of 30 seats located at the Pocatello campus and a maximum of 30 seats located at the Meridian campus.
+For more information see the ISU PAS website.

 Prerequisites of Admission to the ISU Physician Assistant Program